ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Repeat the same commands as in tasks ``8`` to test your code.
-From a terminal in your ROS2 workspace run:
+From a terminal in your ROS 2 workspace run:

 .. code-block:: bash